MohamadMansourii/NotifyLink/README.md

 # Tasks
  - [ ] Dynamic `SnoreToast.exe` folder path and `logo` (Read from config.ini)
  - [ ] Use CMAKE for this project

+Do you still have any questions?
+Send me message in [Telegram](https://www.telegram.me/mohamadmnsouri/)